HL2-DINO/.github/profile/README.md

   <p align="center"><em>This project aims to enable the HL2 to track surgical tools with retroreflective markers</em></p>
 </p>

 The HoloLens 2 contains a front facing time-of-flight depth-camera used for hand-tracking and spatial mapping.
-By using the Research Mode API, it is possible to access the underlying infared response and depth map streams for this sensor.
-As part of our research, we have written software to use a combination of the Research Mode API and other libaries to enable the HoloLens 2 to detect of rigid tools equipped with flat retroreflective markers.
+By using the Research Mode API, it is possible to access the underlying infrared response and depth map streams for this sensor.
+As part of our research, we have written software to use a combination of the Research Mode API and other libraries to enable the HoloLens 2 to detect of rigid tools equipped with flat retroreflective markers.

 This is a set of multiple repositories which shares the image-processing system used in our publication: [Semi-Automatic Infrared Calibration for Augmented Reality Systems in Surgery](https://ieeexplore.ieee.org/document/9982215) by Hisham Iqbal & Ferdinando Rodriguez y Baena.